Orioles vs. Dodgers MLB Betting Odds, Trends & Prediction

 Baltimore Orioles DFS SPIN

-The Orioles dropped to 76-56 after losing to the Astros 6-3 Sunday night.
-Ramon Urias provided all three runs via a three run shot in the bottom of the fifth inning.
-The Orioles look to get back in the win column on Tuesday.
+The Orioles dropped to 77-57 after losing to the Dodgers by two runs last night.
+Ramon Urias continued his strong play going 2-3 at the plate with two RBI’s.
+Baltimore looks to get back in the win column on Thursday night.

 Los Angeles Dodgers DFS SPIN

-The Dodgers improved to 78-53 after beating the Rays on Sunday.
-Mookie Betts had a nice game going 1-3 with a home run.
-Los Angels looks for their second consecutive victory Tuesday night.
+The Dodgers improved to 79-54 after defeating Baltimore 6-4.
+Shohei Ohtani had another nice game going 2-4 at the plate with a home run.
+Los Angeles looks for the series win on Thursday.

 Orioles vs. Dodgers MLB Betting Trends